 Following a meeting with Islington Council we have received an informal letter dated Friday 4 November.

-The letter says that the Council recognises the right to protest, but that we are considered to be trespassing.
+The letter says that the Council recognises the right to protest, but that we are considered to be trespassing womens new balance 577.
 It continues to say that the camp is “affecting the normal operation of local businesses and residents” though it accepts that we are working to minimise any negative impact in this regard.

 We are glad that the Council are not undertaking legal proceedings against the camp as we agree that the money required for such action would be better used “to provide essential services to [Islington's] most vulnerable residents”.